Holy door: After the Second Vatican Council

-In 1975, Pope Paul VI, in light of the modernising changes of the Second Vatican Council revised the rite by removing the use of trowel and ornate bricks at the closing rite.
+The most distinctive feature in the ceremonial of the jubilee is the unwalling and the final walling up of the "holy door" in each of the four great basilicas which the pilgrims are required to visit.
+The doors are opened by the pope at the beginning of the jubilee and then sealed up again afterwards.
+Historically, the doors were sealed with concrete.
+The Pontiff would use a silver hammer to remove it at the opening and a silver trowel to seal it again after the Jubilee.
+The Pope would pound on the wall, which would then be set to collapse.
+In 1975, Pope Paul VI, in light of the modernising changes of the Second Vatican Council, revised the rite by removing the use of trowel and ornate bricks at the closing rite.

-Pope John Paul II further simplified the ceremony for the Great Jubilee of 2000 for safety reasons; previously, debris had fallen on Pope Paul VI while striking down the door.
-Workers had removed the concrete before the ceremony of the opening of the door so that the Pope only had to push on the doors with his hands.
-The holy door of St. Peter's Basilica was opened by the Pope on 24 December 1999 while the doors of St. John Lateran and St. Mary Major were opened on 25 December and 1 January, respectively.
+This ritual caused injury to bystanders, and to Pope Paul VI himself while striking down the door, so for the Great Jubilee of 2000, Pope John Paul II simplified the rite considerably.
+Workers removed the concrete before the ceremony, so that the Pope only had to push on the doors with his hands.
+The holy door of St. Peter's Basilica was opened by the Pope on 24 December 1999.
+The doors of St. John Lateran and St. Mary Major were opened on 25 December and 1 January, respectively.

 Breaking with tradition, the Pope opened both of these personally, rather than delegating this to a cardinal.
 The doors of the Basilica of Saint Paul Outside the Walls were opened in an ecumenical ceremony on 18 January, first day of the World Week of Prayer for Christian Unity by the Pope, the Archbishop of Canterbury and a representative of the Ecumenical Patriarch.
 The door in St. Peter's was closed on 6 January 2001, with the others being closed one day earlier.

 Until the Great Jubilee of 2000, the Pope knocked upon the door three times with a silver hammer, singing the versicle "Open unto me the gates of justice".

 Above the holy door in St. Peter's are marble memorial plates commemorating the last two times that the door has been opened.
 Since John Paul II and Francis held the last two Jubilees, both plates indicate that they opened and closed the door.

+The 2025 Jubilee will mark the first time a pope will have opened the holy door of St. Peter's, but not live to close the holy door at the end of the jubilee; in this case, Francis opened the door prior to his death in April 2025.
+Francis's successor Pope Leo XIV is expected to close the door when the jubilee ends.